-The Daily News was a national daily newspaper in the United Kingdom founded in 1846 by Charles Dickens, who also served, briefly, as the first editor.
-It was conceived as a radical rival to the right-wing The Morning Chronicle.
+The Daily News was a national daily newspaper in the United Kingdom launched on Wednesday, 21 January, 1846 by Charles Dickens, who also served, briefly, as the first Editor.
+It was conceived as a liberal rival to the Whig party supporting The Morning Chronicle.

-Just after launching it , Charles Dickens resigned his editorship of The Daily News to beginning writing Dombey and Son.
-Just nine days after the launch date he wrote to his best friend John Forster expressing his desire:
+Just nine days after the launch date he had written to his best friend John Forster expressing his desire:

-Charles Dickens resigned as editor of The Daily News on 9 February 1846 after editing just 17 issues.
-He handed over editorship of the paper to John Forster, who had more experience in journalism than Dickens.
-Forster went on to run the paper until 1870.
+Dickens handed over editorship of the paper to Forster, who had more experience in journalism.
+Forster became Editor for a year, although continued behind the scenes to run the paper until 1870.

 In 1901, the chocolate manufacturer George Cadbury took over The Daily News.
 A Quaker, Cadbury used the paper to campaign for issues he was concerned for, including old age pensions, sweatshop labour and opposition to the Boer War.

 The Daily News continued as a daily newspaper until it was amalgamated with the The Morning Leader in 1912.
 The last edition of The Daily News appeared on Saturday, 11 May 1912, although it continued in a merged form two days later, as the Daily News and Leader before this title disappeared too in 1928 under further consolidation in the newspaper industry.